awalker125/raspberry-pi-restic-backup/README.md

 # raspberry-pi-restic-backup
-Scripts and setup to backup rasberry pi using restic to nfs
+Scripts and setup to backup rasberry pi using restic to azure blob

 ## Setup